Igalia/piglit/framework/replay/README.md

 against reference checksums.

-The high level script [tracie.py](.gitlab-ci/tracie/tracie.py) accepts commands to use a `yaml` traces definition file or the description of an individual `trace`:
+The high level script [tracie.py](.gitlab-ci/tracie/tracie.py) accepts commands to use a `yaml` traces definition file, `query` for data from a traces definition file, or the description of an individual `trace`:

 Examples: